iCyku/PublicCatalog/README.md

 Jump is set to True, meaning the bot will jump on this tick.
 Boost and Handbrake are set to False, so the bot will not boost or use the handbrake.

-Then in game_tick_packet_set, because we have set self.controller, it will write it into memory instead of the current bot running output.
-So make sure to set self.controller back to None in order for the bot to then continue running after you have finished writing whatever movements you needed.
+Then in `game_tick_packet_set`, because we have set `self.controller`, it will write it into memory instead of the current bot running output.
+So make sure to set `self.controller` back to None in order for the bot to then continue running after you have finished writing whatever movements you needed.
 You can do this by simple checks.

 ---

----
----
 ## Combining everything together.
 (Creating a basic plugin)
 This plugin demonstrates how to create a simple bot plugin that jumps only when its wheels are on the ground.
 The bot uses the `SimpleControllerState` to control its jumping behavior.

-Returning a `controller_state` will override the bot's controlls in favour of ours.
+Returning a `controller_state` will override the bot's controls in favor of ours.
 Return `None` to allow the bot to continue running as normal.
 ```python
 import time
 from rlbot.agents.base_agent import SimpleControllerState